Gioachino Rossini: France, 1824–1829

 Extract from Rossini's Moïse published in Le Globe, 31 March 1827, in an article by Ludovic Vitet (Note: Apparently the first music quotation ever printed in a Paris daily newspaper, the extract outlines the choral music that excited audiences at the end of the opera's third act.)

 Already in 1818, Meyerbeer had heard rumours that Rossini was seeking a lucrative appointment at the Paris Opera – "Should [his proposals] be accepted, he will go to the French capital, and we will perhaps experience curious things."
 Some six years were to pass before this prophecy came true.

 In 1824 Rossini, under a contract with the French government, became director of the Théâtre-Italien in Paris, where he introduced Meyerbeer's opera Il crociato in Egitto, and for which he wrote Il viaggio a Reims to celebrate the coronation of Charles X (1825).
-This was his last opera to an Italian libretto, and was later cannibalised to create his first French opera, Le comte Ory (1828).
+This was his last opera to an Italian libretto, and half of its music was later reused to create his first French opera, Le comte Ory (1828).
 A new contract in 1826 meant he could concentrate on productions at the Opéra and to this end he substantially revised Maometto II as Le siège de Corinthe (1826) and Mosé as Moïse et Pharaon (1827).
 Meeting French taste, the works are extended (each by one act), the vocal lines in the revisions are less florid and the dramatic structure is enhanced, with the proportion of arias reduced.
 One of the most striking additions was the chorus at the end of Act III of Moïse, with a crescendo repetition of a diatonic ascending bass line, rising first by a minor third, then by a major third, at each appearance, and a descending chromatic top line, which roused the excitement of audiences.